Triathlon is a multisport event that consists of swimming, cycling, and running.

 Training plans are typically tailored to the individual athlete’s needs and goals.

-This article will discuss the following main points about training plans for triathletes:
+This article will discuss the following main points about training schedules for triathletes:

 – What is a training plan?